pkuzan/azure-demo/README.md

 [For more information, click here](https://docs.microsoft.com/en-us/azure/app-service/environment/intro)
 ## Modifications
 ### Code
-As App Service supports Java directly (no container required), a Spring Boot application can be deployed with no code modifications.
+As App Service supports Java directly (no container required), a Spring Boot executable jar can be deployed with no code modifications.
 ### Configuration
 The simplest way to deploy a Java application to App Service is to use the `azure-webapp-maven-plugin`.